Anteater: Interactive Visualization of Program Execution Values in Context: Task Analysis

 \section{Task Analysis}

-In this section, we discuss \oursystem{}'s goals that were selected based on both current standards of practice from literature and our own experiences with respect to program debugging and understanding.
+In this section, we discuss \oursystem{}'s goals.
+The original inspiration for our goals came from Omnicode~\cite{kang2017omnicode} and the Coz profiler~\cite{curtsinger2015coz}.
+We further refined our goals after exploring additional related work, characterizing the problem with Munzer's framework, and reflecting on our own experiences with respect to program debugging and understanding.
+The final goals below were derived after several iterations of system design and goal refinement.

-\paragraph{G1: Identifying and understanding the source of unexpected execution behavior} When programmers write and execute programs, they have some expectation of how their program should be behaving and what parts should be executing.
+\paragraph{{G1: Identifying the source of unexpected execution behavior}} When programmers write and execute programs, they have some expectation of how their program should be behaving, e.g. what functions should be called and when.
 As a result, one goal of debugging is to identify what is causing an execution to deviate from what the programmer expected.

-\paragraph{G2: Identifying and understanding the source of unexpected values and trends} Similar to G1, programmers typically have ideas about what values they should observe during the execution and thus desire to identify the root cause of unexpected values in the execution.

-\paragraph{G3: Understanding an unfamiliar piece of code} Frequently, programmers are tasked with understanding code written by someone else.
-Typically, this is no easy task and requires a significant amount of effort on the part of the programmer.
+To support this goal, debugging tools need to provide a view of the execution structure (see Features column of Table~\ref{tab:comparisons}).
+Furthermore, this goal encompasses the subset of the \textbf{search} actions identified in the previous section that correspond to understanding the execution structure of a program.
+For example, a programmer may want to \textit{lookup} a specific function call, \textit{locate} an erroneous function call, \textit{browse} a specific area of the execution structure, or \textit{explore} the overall structure of the execution.